jeremy-jarvis/descent-tools/LEVEL-SPEC.md

   * The size of the entire file.

 ### Mine Structures
-This data starts immediately after the header (always true?) which will correspond to the the mine structures offset location specified in the header.
+This data starts immediately after the header (TODO: Is this always true?) which will correspond to the the mine structures offset location specified in the header.
 The first element, though, is a spacer of empty data before the actual mine structures begin.
 After the spacer is information about the level's vertex count and cube count.

 * Spacer
   * 1 byte